exoscale/ex/README.md

 * We want to minimize any performance penalty it might have.

-* We don't want to emit `catch Throwable` (it's bad), stay as close as possible to what the user would write by hand.
+* We don't want to emit `catch Throwable`, stay as close as possible to what the user would write by hand.

 ## How